Bylaws – Unitarian Universalist Congregation of Sterling

-By a simple majority vote at a Special Meeting for that purpose, the members of the congregation may dismiss the Minister.
+By a 2/3 majority of the votes cast at a Special Meeting for that purpose, the members of the congregation may dismiss the Minister.
 Written notice of such a meeting must be mailed to members three (3) months prior to the meeting.

 In the case of dismissal or resignation, ninety (90) days written notice must be given.

 Article XII Employees of the Congregation

 The Board shall have authority to hire such employees as are necessary for the operation of the congregation.
 The Board may also choose to delegate this authority to other persons, such as the Minister.
 The Board shall be ultimately responsible for developing a written job description, negotiating conditions of employment and providing employees with a signed letter of agreement that specifies the conditions of employment.